- Graduate Programs

 The University of Oregon Graduate Application and the Psychology Department Application have now been combined into one general application.
 A $50.00 non-refundable fee is collected by the Office of Admissions.

-For Fall 2014, the following materials must be received by the application deadline of May 15, 2014:
+The application process for Fall 2014 is now closed.
+To prepare for the Fall 2015 application process, the following materials must be received by the application deadline of May 15, 2015:

 - Three letters of recommendation.